nfdi4plants/nfdi4plants.github.io/src/content/events/2023-09-MibiNet-CEPLAS-StartYourARC.md

 title: MibiNet/CEPLAS Start Your ARC Workshop
 date: 2023-09-20
 category: Training
-excerpt: 'This two-session workshop series demonstrates the ARC concept and introduces how to build a first ARC for your own research project and annotate the data in your ARC.'
+description: 'This two-session workshop series demonstrates the ARC concept and introduces how to build a first ARC for your own research project and annotate the data in your ARC.'
 when:
   -
     start: 2024-09-21T09:30:00